ericwbailey/ericwbailey.website/source/published/aria-label-is-a-code-smell.md

 `aria-describedby` allows you to append the text of one element onto another element’s accessible name.
 This updates the target element’s announcement to be the combination of its initial accessible name and the text of the other element.

-In [testing](https://codepen.io/ericwbailey/pen/gOKYGxj), `aria-label`'s attribute content will override an element’s text content when creating the new `aria-describedby`-derived announcement.
+In [testing](https://codepen.io/ericwbailey/pen/gOKYGxj), `aria-label`’s attribute content will override an element’s text content when creating the new `aria-describedby`-derived announcement.

 <div class="centered-media-outer">
   <img